tezos-commons/baseDAO/docs/specification.md

 **TODO**

+## Roles

+The token supports one "global" user role: `Administrator`.
+This role applies to the whole contract (hence "global"):

+* **administrator**
+  - Can re-assign this role to a new address.
+  - There always must be exactly one administrator.
+  - [TODO]: Add DAO functionality

+Additionally, the contract inherits the **operator** role from FA2.
+This role is "local" to a particular address.
+Each address can have any number of operators and be an operator of any number of addresses.

 # Errors

 In error scenarios the stablecoin contract fails with a string or a pair where the first item is a string.